KDE/digikam-doc/right_sidebar/metadata_view.rst

 EXIF Tags
 ~~~~~~~~~

-EXIF stands for Exchangeable image file format.
+EXIF stands for `Exchangeable image file format <https://en.wikipedia.org/wiki/Exif>`.
 It was designed specifically for digital cameras.
 It allows a large amount of information about the photograph to be stored.
 This information describes the camera which took the image along with the settings (including date and time) in use when the image was taken.
 An in-line thumbnail can be included.

-EXIF format contains a set of marker sections named Image File Directories (IFD).
+EXIF format contains a set of marker sections named *Image File Directories* (IFD).
 The sections likely to be found in a normal EXIF file are as follows:

-    - Image Information: contains general information about the image.
+    - **Image Information**: contains general information about the image.

-    - Embedded Thumbnail: contains information about the embedded thumbnail image.
+    - **Embedded Thumbnail**: contains information about the embedded thumbnail image.

-    - Photograph Information: contains extended information about the photograph.
+    - **Photograph Information**: contains extended information about the photograph.

-    - Interoperability: contains information to support interoperability between different EXIF implementations.
+    - **Interoperability**: contains information to support interoperability between different EXIF implementations.

 You can review embedded EXIF information for the selected image from the first sidebar tab.
 The EXIF Viewer is purely informational: nothing you do with it will cause any change to the EXIF sections.
 If there are more entries than space available, just scroll down with the mouse wheel.

 Some vendors add additional EXIF sections, such as Canon, Fujifilm, Nikon, Minolta, and Sigma.
 These sections contain vendor and model specific notes.
-These will be displayed on the Makernote tab.
+These will be displayed on the **Makernote** tab.

 Makernote Tags
 ~~~~~~~~~~~~~~